-Go to Urgent Care ifIt’s more involved, like back pain, stitches or X-rays.
-Generally more cost-effective than an ER visit.
+Go to urgent care ifIt’s more involved, like back pain, stitches or X-rays.
+Generally more cost-effective than an emergency room visit.

-Go to the ER ifIt can’t wait.
-Any life-threatening or sudden severe condition, call 911 and/or go to the emergency room.
+Go to the emergency room (ER) ifIt can’t wait.
+Any life-threatening or sudden severe condition, call 911 and/or go to the ER.

 Want specifics?
 See Resources for a checklist of common conditions, where to go for care, or if you have more questions.

 Common or chronic conditions

 Whatever health issue you’re dealing with, we can help.

 Know your facts: the what, why and how of diabetes